Painting on Cookies

 Homemade Paint

 Gel colour paint – To make paint with gel food colouring, you mix a drop of gel with a few drops of water or vodka.
 It’s easy to make and convenient if you already have gel colours, but it does not dry completely and tends to remain slightly sticky to the touch.
-It makes a very shiny paint and colours more likely to bleed together.
+It makes a very shiny paint, and the colours are more likely to bleed together.
 The moisture in the paint can start to dissolve royal icing, so it should be used sparingly on that.
 Use a good-quality gel colouring such as Americolor, Chefmaster or Sugarflair.

 Tools & Supplies

-- Cake decorator’s alcohol – (95% alcohol) also known as rose spirit, Everclear, dipping solution or food-grade ethanol.
+- Cake decorator’s alcohol – (95%), also known as rose spirit, Everclear, dipping solution or food-grade ethanol.
 This is used to thin the glaze-based paint.
 I sometimes use isopropyl alcohol to clean my brushes afterwards (more about this below), but you cannot use this to thin down the paint as it isn’t food-safe.

 - Toothpicks or ice cream sticks – for mixing the paint.